-All You Need to Know About the Condition That Causes One's Skin To Develop Bumps All Over
+All You Need to Know About Keratosis Pilaris, the Condition That Causes ‘Chicken Skin’

 Beauty Norm Rebellions in 2020 Redefined Beauty — But Didn’t Eliminate It

-Despite being chronic, doctors believe the condition may improve over time.
-In many cases, it can completely disappear too.
+Despite being chronic, the condition may improve over time.
+In several cases, it can completely disappear too.
 “For many people, keratosis pilaris goes away with time, even if you opt not to treat it.
 Clearing tends to happen gradually over many years.
 There is no way to know who will see keratosis pilaris clear,” the American Academy of Dermatology Association notes.

 While the condition may be harmless and disappear with time, as in Gautam’s case, it can lead one to develop insecurities about one’s skin — especially given society’s obsession with soft, smooth, flawless skin for women.